billstclair/elmcrop/README.md

 ElmCrop

-A clone of YelloMug Software's defunct EasyCrop app.
+A clone of YellowMug Software's defunct EasyCrop app.

 For development: